14all-agency/shopify-llms-txt-directory/https-jones-jm-myshopify-com.md

     Author: User
   - [How to Properly Maintain Your Snowboard for Longevity](https://jones-jm.myshopify.com/blogs/news/how-to-properly-maintain-your-snowboard-for-longevity): How to Properly Maintain Your Snowboard for Longevity
     Updated: 2025-12-15T00:01:18Z
     Author: User
+  - [The Evolution of Snowboarding Techniques Over the Decades](https://jones-jm.myshopify.com/blogs/news/the-evolution-of-snowboarding-techniques-over-the-decades): The Evolution of Snowboarding Techniques Over the Decades
+    Updated: 2025-12-22T00:01:18Z
+    Author: User

 ## Store Pages